 Almost 600 EV drivers have applied to join Electric Nation so far.
-Recruitment remains open to ensure the project secures 100 participants that meet all the eligibility criteria, however the project will be closing to new applications soon, so anyone interested in being part of the trial should apply now.
+Recruitment remains open to ensure the project secures 100 participants that meet all the eligibility criteria, however the project will be closing recruitment to new applications in March 2021.

 Electric Nation V2G Trial applicants:

 • Must be resident in the Western Power Distribution (WPD) licence area (Midlands, South West and South Wales)

 • Must have a Nissan EV with a battery capacity of at least 30kWh or more